-The teams that finish first, second and third in the group, will qualify for the Super 12's.
+The teams that finish first and second in the group, along with the highest points scoring third place finishers will qualify for the Super 12's.

 Where teams finish on equal points, the team with the higher net run rate in the group matches will be placed in the higher position (see below).
 If net run rates are equal, the teams will be ordered according to which team achieved the most points in the matches played between them.
 In the event teams cannot be separated by either of these methods, the Group Winner shall be decided by drawing lots.